bitcoinvsalts/react-native-firebase-starter/README.md

 react-native log-ios
 ```

-Congratulation, your app is now ready and fully functional.
+Congratulation, your app is now ready.
 Keep in mind this app is only a starter.
 Now it's time for customization and improvements.

 ##License